-3.8 Copyright Space
+3.8 Copyright Space, Permissions, and Rights

 SIGPLAN papers include a "copyright space" at the bottom of the first column of text.
-This space has a fixed height (approximately 7 picas).
-The standard copyright statement that appears in the copyright space includes the permission, conference name, conference date and location, and copyright line.
+This space has a fixed height (approximately 1 inch).
+The standard copyright text that appears in the copyright space includes the permission statement, conference name, conference date and location, copyright line, and DOI link.
 The copyright line includes the copyright year and copyright data.